joseph-a-levine/authoring/now/index.md

 The book is a fantastic intellectual portrait, as well as a history of the worst humanitarian crises of the late 20th century.
 There's the mandatory Fukuyama bashing: "[Vieira de Mello] criticized Fukuyama and others for “a combination of naïve optimism and supreme arrogance.”
 “No,” Vieira de Mello declared, “history is not finished.”"{% sidenote "fuku" "I like to appreciate how good a sport Francis Fukuyama is about being totally wrong once, 30 years ago.
 It still gets brought up constantly; I can see how annoying this would be.
 I really loved ''Political Order and Political Decay'' in undergrad.
 His newest book, [''After the End of History,''](https://smile.amazon.co.uk/After-End-History-Conversations-Fukuyama/dp/1647120861?sa-no-redirect=1) is on my list (and maybe I should have read it before I wrote this footnote).
 Also, we have the same birthday." %} But his thought goes further, deeper, and weirder than that.
 In 1974, Vieira de Mello received his doctorate in philosophy, titled "Civitas Maxima: Origins, Foundations, and Philosophical and Practical Significance of the Supranationality Concept."{% sidenote "thes" "His insane productivity is another theme of the book.
 In 1974, he was already a UNHCR manager: one of his colleagues recalled from the time, ''I was shocked when he told me one day, ‘I’m going to go and defend my thesis.''
 I said, ''Thesis?
 What thesis?''" %} I don't intend to read a dissertation with a title like that, but Power quotes heavily from a later lecture based on the dissertation given in Geneva.
 Vieira de Mello argues for a "synthesis of utopia and realism," recognizing that any particular perfect world is impossible, but working towards it is obligatory.
 He pulls heavily from Kant, particularly his work on rights to violence and intervention — Kant's view was that states should not interfere with conflicts contained within other states.
 The one exception, which Vieira de Mello weaponizes for the crisis of the day in Kurdistan, is when anarchy in one state threatens the integrity of its neighbors.
 Therefore, he claims, the UN operation in Northern Iraq is Kant-endorsed.
 Vieira de Mello closes the speech with a Kant quote: “We must act as if perpetual peace is something real, though perhaps it is not.”

 What kind of person was Vieira de Mello?
 Intense, arrogant, charismatic; he was a womanizer, carrying on romantic relationships with multiple women on his own staff at the same time; he was nepotistic, flouting UN hiring guidelines and quotas.{% sidenote "drewt" "One hire was Andrew Thomson, one of the authors of ''Emergency Sex'' from above: ''Slightly tipsy, Thomson marched over to UNHCR headquarters [in NYC] and wandered the halls until he found a door marked CAMBODIA.
 He knocked and began chatting with an official who was helping to plan the repatriation operation from afar and who seemed thoroughly overwhelmed.
 Thomson soon finagled a consultant’s contract to join Vieira de Mello’s team.'' " %} Power doesn't avoid the unpleasant parts of Vieira de Mello's story; she frames them as part of his extreme pragmatism and focus on results.
 He did not care about rules or appearances: a central precept of resettlement is that refugees are only sent back by their own free will.
 Following the pacification of Rwanda, many Rwandans in Tanzania would have preferred not to return to their ruined homeland.
-Vieira de Mello organized their repatriation anyway.{% sidenote "compl" "For complicated, possibly good, reasons.
+Vieira de Mello repatriated them anyway.{% sidenote "compl" "For complicated, possibly good, reasons.
 The Tanzanian government had never really wanted the refugees, and certainly wanted them gone after the genocidal Hutu-led government fell.
 If a new norm formed for refugees remaining in their host country after a conflict stabilized, it would be more difficult to UNHCR to find willing host countries in the future." %} No decision earned him greater criticism.
 Similarly, he was willing to work with any faction in a conflict in the interests of displaced people.
 > Vieira de Mello continued to believe that constructive engagement with the Khmer Rouge was the only way to save the faltering Cambodian peace process.
 In an internal July 1992 memo he instructed UNHCR officials to refrain—“in accordance with their humanitarian and non-political mandate”—from criticizing the Khmer Rouge in the press.

 Vieira de Mello was remembered as an extremely effective bureaucrat in a bureaucracy famous for its ponderousness.
-His death in 2003 came at a surprisingly bad time: having just been appointed UN Special Representative for Iraq, he had become close with Condie Rice and begun to gain the trust of President Bush as well.
+His death in 2003 came at an especially bad time: having just been appointed UN Special Representative for Iraq, he had become close with Condie Rice and begun to gain the trust of President Bush as well.
 After the Canal Hotel bombing, the UN was never able to recover the influence in Iraq which seemed possible under Vieira de Mello.

 ### Letters